 Someone who knows what God is like knows His voice.
 Therefore, we must make time to improve our knowledge and relationship with God, through study of scripture, quiet prayer, and learning from fellow Christians.
 Emotions are a part of discernment, but making a choice because you feel it is right is only one piece of the equation.
 We shouldn't entirely discount how we feel, but at the same time we must be careful to separate what is God's will for us and what are our own desires (which aren’t necessarily His).
 The first test is that God's voice will never contradict His word, the Bible.
 That is one reason why study of scripture is so important.
 Quiet, dedicated prayer time is also important in order to try to block out the distractions of everyday life.

 A Word of Caution

 Sometimes Christians will use phrases like "God told me…” or “God inspired me to…" haphazardly.
 Every second word out of their mouths seems to be personal, direct revelations of what God has supposedly told them.
 I don't doubt for a minute that God speaks to us.
 But just be careful.
 Before you say "God told me..." you'd better be sure, because if you're claiming God said something when He didn't, you are speaking untruth about Him.
 This underscores the importance of thinking carefully about how to listen for and discern God's voice.

-Try this study to learn more about listening to God!
+Try the study below to learn more about listening to God!
 One of our mentors will get back to you soon to have a discussion based on your responses and to pray with you.
-If you are logged in there will be boxes where you can type in your responses.